Shynixn/BlockBall/README.md

 ## Features

 * Uses blocks as balls in minecraft
-* Games are completely customizeable
+* Games are completely customizable
 * Version support 1.8.R1 - 1.13.R1
 * Check out the [BlockBall-Spigot-Page](https://www.spigotmc.org/resources/15320/) to get more information.